awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-custom.md

    }
    ```

-1. Execute the following command to view a list of all deletions executed in the last 30 days\.
+1. Run the following command to view a list of all deletions run in the last 30 days\.

    ```
    aws ssm describe-inventory-deletions --max-results a number